 And regardless of whether you believe Johnny Hunt or think he is a creep, he is COMPLETELY RIGHT when he says it is not sexual assault.

 However, let’s cover some things before we move on.
 We need to make clear that it is NOT TRUE that if someone “doesn’t fight back,” then that means the encounter was consensual.
-Not at all.
+Not true at all.
 The law above is a SINGLE crime of sexual violence in the Florida code, and even it makes the following point:

 (a) “Consent” means intelligent, knowing, and voluntary consent and does not include coerced submission.
 “Consent” shall not be deemed or construed to mean the failure by the alleged victim to offer physical resistance to the offender.